danja/atuin/docs/_notes.md

+Please create a concise but comprehensive document artifact to aid in future plans.
+It will list the features then describe the architecture of the code.
+Points where refactoring may be desirable should be highlighted.
+Finally give a list of potential enhancements.

 There are still some unshortened uris

 A little work is needed around the GraphVisualizer.
 It's currently inconsistent and rather ugly.